Arsenite

 In chemistry, an arsenite is a chemical compound containing an arsenic oxyanion where arsenic has oxidation state +3.
 Note that in fields that commonly deal with groundwater chemistry, arsenite is used generically to identify soluble As^{III} anions.
-IUPAC have recommended that arsenite compounds are to be named as arsenate(III), for example ortho-arsenite is called trioxidoarsenate(III).
+IUPAC have recommended that arsenite compounds are to be named as arsenate(III), for example orthoarsenite is called trioxidoarsenate(III).

-Ortho-arsenite contrasts to the corresponding anions of the lighter members of group 15, phosphite which has the structure HPO3(2−) and nitrite, NO2− which is bent.
+Orthoarsenite contrasts to the corresponding anions of the lighter members of group 15, phosphite which has the structure HPO3(2−) and nitrite, NO2− which is bent.

 A number of different arsenite anions are known: